 Students can invite anyone to have access to their student account (make payments, view electronic bills, tuition payment plans, email notifications, and text messages).

-Instructions on to invite your parent or other persons as authorized users:
+Instructions on how to invite your parent or other persons as authorized users:

 Sign into GullNet.
 Then follow: